rhysd/hgrep/README.md

 ### Command options

 - Common options
-  - `--context` (`-c`): Lines of leading and trailing context surrounding each match
+  - `--min-context NUM` (`-c`): Minimum lines of leading and trailing context surrounding each match.
+Default value is 5
+  - `--max-context NUM` (`-C`): Maximum lines of leading and trailing context surrounding each match.
+Default value is 5
   - `--no-grid` (`-G`): Remove border lines for more compact output
-  - `--tab`: Number of spaces for tab character
+  - `--tab NUM`: Number of spaces for tab character
-  - `--theme`: Theme for syntax highlighting
+  - `--theme THEME`: Theme for syntax highlighting
   - `--list-themes`: List all theme names available for --theme option
 - Only for builtin ripgrep
   - `--no-ignore`: Don't respect ignore files (.gitignore, .ignore, etc.)
   - `--ignore-case` (`-i`): When this flag is provided, the given patterns will be searched case insensitively
   - `--smart-case` (`-S`): Search case insensitively if the pattern is all lowercase.
 Search case sensitively otherwise
-  - `--glob` (`-g`): Include or exclude files and directories for searching that match the given glob
+  - `--glob GLOB...` (`-g`): Include or exclude files and directories for searching that match the given glob
   - `--glob-case-insensitive`: Process glob patterns given with the -g/--glob flag case insensitively
   - `--fixed-strings` (`-F`): Treat the pattern as a literal string instead of a regular expression
   - `--word-regexp` (`-w`): Only show matches surrounded by word boundaries
-  - `--follow` (`-L`): When this flag is enabled, batgrep will follow symbolic links while traversing directories
+  - `--follow` (`-L`): When this flag is enabled, hgrep will follow symbolic links while traversing directories
   - `--multiline` (`-U`): Enable matching across multiple lines
   - `--multiline-dotall`: Enable "dot all" in your regex pattern, which causes '.' to match newlines when multiline searching is enabled
-  - `--crlf`: about(r"When enabled, batgrep will treat CRLF (`\r\n`) as a line terminator instead of just `\n`
+  - `--crlf`: about(r"When enabled, hgrep will treat CRLF (`\r\n`) as a line terminator instead of just `\n`
-  - `--mmap`: Search using memory maps when possible. mmap is disabled by default unlike batgrep
+  - `--mmap`: Search using memory maps when possible. mmap is disabled by default unlike hgrep
-  - `--max-count` (`-m`): Limit the number of matching lines per file searched to NUM
+  - `--max-count NUM` (`-m`): Limit the number of matching lines per file searched to NUM
-  - `--max-depth`: Limit the depth of directory traversal to NUM levels beyond the paths given
+  - `--max-depth NUM`: Limit the depth of directory traversal to NUM levels beyond the paths given
-  - `--max-filesize`: Ignore files larger than NUM in size
+  - `--max-filesize NUM`: Ignore files larger than NUM in size
   - `--line-regexp` (`-x`): Only show matches surrounded by line boundaries.
 This is equivalent to putting ^...$ around all of the search patterns
-  - `--pcre2` (`-P`): When this flag is present, batgrep will use the PCRE2 regex engine instead of its default regex engine
+  - `--pcre2` (`-P`): When this flag is present, hgrep will use the PCRE2 regex engine instead of its default regex engine
+  - `--type TYPE` (`-t`): Only search files matching TYPE.
+This option is repeatable
+  - `--type-not TYPE` (`-T`): Do not search files matching TYPE.
+Inverse of --type.
+This option is repeatable
+  - `--type-list`: Show all supported file types and their corresponding globs

 See `--help` for full list of options.

 ## Alternatives

-Some other alternatives instead of using batgrep.
+Some other alternatives instead of using hgrep.

 ### Small ShellScript to combine `ripgrep` and `bat`